Mah4-web/VibeVault/README.md

 ---

+### My Modal Journey

+It wasn’t easy, but I kept pushing.
+I initially wanted to name it "Panorama" for the full-screen effect, but ended up sticking with "Modal."
+At first, it only showed the image without covering the whole page, then it was showing just the layout and images and then it covered everything, including the search bar and thumbnails.
+After many trials, reading React docs, and hours of Googling, I finally made it work.
+This was a true test of patience.

+---

 ## 🧘 Lessons Learned

 > _"Starting simple helped me focus, but as the complexity grew, I had to dig into docs, revisit notes, test repeatedly, and learn by doing.
 I’m proud that I built something fully functional, accessible, and good-looking from scratch."_ 💪